 For a description of basic arming and disarming, please see the PC580 Instruction Manual.
-For other methods of arming, please refer to "[][0] Quick Arm", "[][9] Arming Without Entry Delay" and 3.5 "Function Keys" on page 11.
+For other methods of arming, please refer to Section 3.4 ("[] [0] Quick Arm" and "[] [9] Arming Without Entry Delay") and Section 3.5 ("Function Keys").

-NOTE: The event buffer will log "Armed in Stay Mode" or "Armed in Away Mode" whenever the system is armed.
+The Event Buffer will log "Armed in Stay Mode" or "Armed in Away Mode" whenever the system is armed.

 In an attempt to prevent false alarms, the Audible Exit Fault will notify the user of an improper exit when they arm their system.
 If a non force-arming Delay 1 or Delay 2 type zone is left open at the end of the exit delay, the entry delay will begin immediately and the bell or siren will sound a steady alarm for the entry delay period.
 At the end of the entry delay period, if the system has not been disarmed it will go into alarm.
 This feature can be turned OFF in programming section [013], option [6].
-(See 5.17 "Arming/Disarming Options" on page 23.)
+(See section 5.17 "Arming / Disarming Options" for more information.)